tetj/NXSyncDBI/CopyUpdates/HowTo.md

-# How to update your games easily?

-## How to update your games from DBI shops
+# How to update your games from DBI shops

 - Install [DBI](https://github.com/rashevskyv/dbi/releases) on your Switch
 - Open DBI